zinzy/zinzy.website-v3/content/posts/2024-05-10-a-job-for-me-part-two.md

 ---
 title: "A job for me, part two: good enough"
 summary: "A late submission to April's IndieWeb Carnival, and thoughts on system-thinking in the product world"
 date: 2024-05-10
 categories:
   - Essays
 tags:
   - career
   - ux
   - mentoring
   - work
   - design
   - neurodivergence
-- system-thinking
+  - system thinking
-- indieweb-carnival
+  - IndieWeb Carnival
   - series
 ---

 This is my very, very late submission to [April's IndieWeb Carnival topic](https://risingthumb.xyz/Writing/Blog/IndieWeb_Carnival_of_April).
 It's also [part two of a reflection](/2024/04/20/a-job-for-me-part-one/) on a conversation I had with a neurodivergent designer from Denmark.
 She asked me: how can I be promoted to the all-star Core Team at work, the one that works across products and teams?

 Here I am.